AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-4-create-a-web-in-app-campaign.md

 * Know how to create a Web In-app campaign.
 * Trigger an in-app message.

-## Exercise 4.1 - Create the Campaign
+## Exercise 4.1 Create a web in-app campaign

 In this exercise you create the campaign and define which web page the in-app message will appear on.